AnshMittal1811/CUDAX365/README.md

 Day 359: Document the environment and dependencies (versions of CUDA, drivers, libraries) so that the project can be set up elsewhere if needed

 Day 360: Engage in a code review or self-review: examine critical sections (PTX code, custom kernels) to ensure they are correct and optimal; add comments where necessary for future maintainers

+Day 361: Prepare for deployment or next steps: if this project were to continue, outline a plan for turning it into a real product or research paper (e.g., what pieces need further development)

+Day 362: Knowledge sharing: write a blog post or internal wiki article detailing the journey, the technical challenges overcome, and key learnings for colleagues or the community